Mwasic/Test-Git/README.md

 #Git-Test
-    #This is an a test file for the properties of Github Desktop.
+    This is a test file for the properties of Github Desktop.